3 Ways to Take Your Recognition Program to the Next Level

 - Finding influencers in the workplace that can help spread the word

 When employees display company values, it’s important to find opportunities to recognize them and to highlight their example for others to follow.
-In some industries, it’s not uncommon for organizations to make customers aware of employees that have gone above and beyond.
+In some industries, it’s not uncommon for organizations to make customers aware of employees who have gone above and beyond.
 For example, many airlines will highlight company employees’ service to others in a section of their in-flight magazine.

 Create both digital and experiential components to recognition